arnavkhanna21/power-outage-predictor/README.md

 The Random Forest model did better than both Lasso and the Baseline model on MAE and MSE, which we prioritized as evaluation metrics since they one more intuitively measured the average prediction error in minutes and the other was robust to outliers.

 The Random Forest model also captures nonlinear relationships and interactions between features, which was not possible with the Baseline linear model or Lasso.
 With our multitude of inpt features, this was the ideal choice for the final model.
-This, combined with its strong MAE/MSE performance and better interpretability with feature importance scores, made Random Forest the best candidate for our final model.
+This,combined with its strong MAE performance and better interpretability with feature importance scores, made Random Forest the best candidate for our final model.